Chemical specificity: Absolute specificity

 Absolute specificity can be thought of as being exclusive, in which an enzyme acts upon one specific substrate.
 Absolute specific enzymes will only catalyze one reaction with its specific substrate.
 For example, lactase is an enzyme specific for the degradation of lactose into two sugar monosaccharides, glucose and galactose.
 Another example is Glucokinase, which is an enzyme involved in the phosphorylation of glucose to glucose-6-phosphate.
 It is primarily active in the liver and is the main isozyme of Hexokinase.
 Its absolute specificity refers to glucose being the only hexose that is able to be its substrate, as opposed to hexokinase, which accommodates many hexoses as its substrate.

 Group specificity

 Group specificity occurs when an enzyme will only react with molecules that have specific functional groups, such as aromatic structures, phosphate groups, and methyls.
-One example is Pepsin, an enzyme that is crucial in digestion of foods ingested in our diet, that hydrolyzes peptide bonds in between hydrophobic amino acids, with recognition for aromatic side chains such as phenylalanine, tryptophan, and tyrosine.
-Another example is hexokinase, an enzyme involved in glycolysis that phosphorylate glucose to produce glucose-6-phosphate.
+One example is pepsin, an enzyme that is crucial in digestion of foods ingested in our diet, that hydrolyzes peptide bonds in between hydrophobic amino acids, with recognition for aromatic side chains such as phenylalanine, tryptophan, and tyrosine.
+Another example is hexokinase, an enzyme involved in glycolysis that phosphorylates glucose to produce glucose-6-phosphate.
 This enzyme exhibits group specificity by allowing multiple hexoses (6 carbon sugars) as its substrate.
 Glucose is one of the most important substrates in metabolic pathways involving hexokinase due to its role in glycolysis, but is not the only substrate that hexokinase can catalyze a reaction with.